mide42/ListOfLets/ListOfDevelopmentKits.md

-See [here](https://www.techopedia.com/definition/3878/software-development-kit-sdk) for an explanation what an SDK is.
+See [here](https://www.techopedia.com/definition/3878/software-development-kit-sdk) for an explanation on what an SDK is.

 ----